 First-Party vs. Third-Party Cookies

 Here’s how the third-party cookie phase-out is expected to affect marketers:

 Third-party cookies are crumbling: Now what?

-At the moment, the best thing a marketer can do is not panic and continue to stay informed with news related to third-party cookies that could influence your business.
+Our research on this industry shift shows that despite the impact and significance, fewer than half of marketers (46%) feel "very prepared."
+But at the moment, the best thing a marketer can do is not panic and continue to stay informed with news related to third-party cookies that could influence your business.